temidataspot/telco/README.md

 ## Overview

-Customer churn — when a customer stops using a service — is one of the most costly problems in the telecommunications industry.
+Customer churn: when a customer stops using a service, is one of the most costly problems in the telecommunications industry.
 Acquiring a new customer can cost **5–7x more** than retaining an existing one.
 This project builds a full machine learning pipeline to:

 - **Predict** which customers are likely to churn
 - **Compare** multiple models to find the best approach